Rocketeer8/Rocketeer8/README.md

 [Portfolio Website](https://rocketeer8.github.io/Personal-Website/)

 ## 🧠 Favorite Quote
-> “Don’t cling to a mistake just because you spent a lot of time making it.”
+> “Failure is not the opposite of success, it is part of it.”

 ---